sosiristseng/template-juliabook/README.md

 The Github workflow [update-manifest.yml](.github/workflows/update-manifest.yml) will regularly update Julia dependencies, make a PR with the updated packages, and automatically merge the updates if the notebooks are executed without error.

 See [the instructions](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#triggering-further-workflow-runs) for how to trigger CI workflows in a PR.
-My repo uses a custom [GitHub APP](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens) to generate a token on the fly.
+This repo uses a custom [GitHub APP](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens) to generate a token on the fly.

-## Checking HTTP links
+## Checking web links

 [linkcheck.yml](.github/workflows/linkcheck.yml) uses GitHub actions to regularly check if the web links in the notebooks are valid.